 Urine and blood tests

-The quickest and easiest test to perform is the urine test.
+The easiest and quickest test to carry out is the urine test.
 These products are sold in the form of a plastic stick with a tip.
-This tip should be placed under your urine stream, to collect the pregnancy hormone beta-HCG in your urine, if you are indeed pregnant.
+This tip should be placed under your urine stream, to collect the pregnancy hormone beta-HCG in the urine, if you are indeed pregnant.

-To make sure you use the test correctly, please refer to the test instructions or ask your doctor/pharmacist for advice.
+To make sure you're using the test correctly, refer to the test instructions or ask your doctor/pharmacist for advice.

 Focus on the beta-hCG hormone